sergypv/spring-thrift-service-manager/README.md

 ## FAQ

-* __Can I use thrift-service-manager without Spring?__.
-In theory it would work without spring, however it does have some Spring dependencies so you will get ClassNotFoundException all over the place.
-Remove those dependencies is very straight forward, making it optional is not and that is why I have not done it
+* __Can I use thrift-service-manager without Spring?__ In theory it would work without Spring, however it does have some Spring dependencies so you will get ClassNotFoundException all over the place.
+Remove those dependencies is very straight forward (be my guest), making them optional is not that easy and that is why I have not done it yet.